Huawei’s Irish arm reports rise in revenues, warns of Covid impact

 The subsidiary attributed the rise in revenues to an increase in handset sales and wireless projects.

-“The company’s principal activities have continued to provide the provision of telecommunications equipment and services to the Irish carrier network and enterprise market,” it said.
+“Our carrier business continued to perform well, providing innovative telecommunications equipment to our Irish business partners.
+Building upon the success of 4G network construction over the last two years, Huawei is now focused on helping our business partners roll out 5G across Ireland,” he added.

+Eir last week reaffirmed it has no plans to drop Huawei from its network despite pressure from the US government on telcos globally to do so.

-In newly filed accounts for its Irish subsidiary, the group said it was continuing to push back against criticism.
+In newly filed accounts for its Irish subsidiary, Huawei said it was continuing to push back against criticism.

 “During the past two years, unfounded and unsubstantial security concerns spread across international media regarding the network technology related to Huawei’s 5G technology.
 Huawei continues to assure governments and customers that network security is its absolute priority,” the company said.